MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates-extend.md

 search.appverid:
 - MOE150
 - MET150
-description: "Understand how to extend assessment templates in Microsoft Purview Compliance Manager to add and modify controls."
+description: "Understand how to extend a Microsoft template in Microsoft Purview Compliance Manager to add and modify controls."
 ---

-# Extend assessment templates in Microsoft Purview Compliance Manager
+# Extend assessment templates built by Microsoft

 Compliance Manager offers the option to add your own controls and improvement actions to an existing template created by Microsoft.
 This process is called **extending** a template.
 To extend a template, you'll use specific instructions listed on this page for modifying template data, depending on whether you’re extending Microsoft assessment templates or universal assessment templates.